 The income tax expense for the period comprises current and deferred tax.
-Tax is recognized in the consolidated statement of comprehensive income, except to the extent it relates to items recognized in other comprehensive income or directly in equity.
+Tax is recognized in the consolidated statement of loss and comprehensive loss, except to the extent it relates to items recognized in other comprehensive income or directly in equity.
 In this case, the tax is recognized in other comprehensive income or equity, respectively.